Symptoms of “USB Device Not Recognized” popping up

 Similar to the computer’s sleep mode, USB selective suspend setting helps save battery power, very useful in a laptop or tablet.
 However, it is not necessary if you are mainly using a desktop.
 Sometimes, this feature causes "USB device not recognized pop up" issue.
 So you can disable it:

-1. Click Start menu and type power plan in searching box.
+1. Click Start menu and type power plan in Search box.
 Then click Choose a power plan from searching result.

 2. Select Change plan settings of Balanced(recommended).
 Then click Change advanced power setting.